Deedre Daniel: Founder, President and Secretary

 Nick Kraus: Vice President

-After college, Nick moved to East Hampton where he worked in a tennis club as a jack-of-all trades, eventually tapping into the club’s exclusive client list to start a successful landscaping company at 24 years-old.
+After college, Nick moved to East Hampton where he worked in a tennis club as a jack-of-all-trades, eventually tapping into the club’s exclusive client list to start a successful landscaping company at 24 years old.
 While landscaping (and partying), Nick began developing a reputation for putting together some of the best beach/club parties in the Hamptons.
-By the age of 30 it became clear Nick’s true passion and life-calling had less to do with horticulture and more to do with organizing parties and concerts, so Nick sold the landscaping business and began booking bands at Stephen Talkhouse as a side gig.
-17 years’ later, Nick is now one of Stephen Talkhouse’s head concert bookers, solo night manager and solo promoter.
-Nick takes credit for boosting the club’s popularity, revenue and keeping Stephen Talkhouse relevant to all (legal-drinking) generations over the years while retaining its original and authentic character, being the long-standing Hampton’s institution it is, first opened in the 1970’s.
-In recent years Nick has brought bands such as ColdPlay, The Killers, Mumford and Sons, Jimmy Buffett, Jimmy Fallon, Gary Clark JR and a host of other big name talent to the venue.
+By the age of 30, it became clear Nick’s true passion and life-calling had less to do with horticulture and more to do with organizing parties and concerts, so Nick sold the landscaping business and began booking bands at Stephen Talkhouse as a side gig.
+17 years later, Nick is now one of Stephen Talkhouse’s head concert bookers, solo night manager and solo promoter.
+Nick takes credit for boosting the club’s popularity, revenue and keeping Stephen Talkhouse relevant to all (legal-drinking) generations over the years while retaining its original and authentic character, being the long-standing Hampton’s institution it is, first opened in the 1970s.
+In recent years Nick has brought bands such as ColdPlay, The Killers, Mumford and Sons, Jimmy Buffett, Jimmy Fallon, Gary Clark Jr and a host of other big-name talents to the venue.

 Nick now oversees Soldier Rides each year in NYC, Jones Beach, The Hamptons, The Northfork, Miami, Key West, Boston, Cape Cod, U.K., France and Israel.
 He also assists in PR and fund-raising efforts, such as WWP’s annual Gala Dinner (which raises over $2 million each year).
 Nick is also involved in many local charities including his sister’s non-profit, ‘Row New York’ which is based in Queens and Harlem.